Acee11/ctf-writeups/ctfzone18-quals/mobile-bank/README.md

 # Mobile Bank

-In this task we are single binary and tcp server to connect to.
+In this task we are given single binary and tcp server to connect to.

 ## Solution